The Palace (computer program): Avatars

 The Palace has an avatar system that allows users to combine small, partially transparent images.
 Once a member has created an avatar, the member can pick up various pieces of clothing or other accessories.
 By default, users are represented by spherical smiley face emoticons, but can also wear up to nine separate bitmap images known as "props."

 In Q3 1997, several users began using doll-inspired images as avatars with a customizable appearance.
 The avatars were known as "Little People" before later collectively named Dollz.
 A fanzine credited the creation of Dollz to Rainman, who based his "Sk8er" doll on his comic strip.
 Other sources claimed that Melicia Greenwood created the first Dollz, basing her avatar on Barbie while catering to counter-culture audiences of preps, goths, and skaters.
 Other popular Dollz used on The Palace were Wonderkins, Silents, and Divas (based on Diva Starz).

 Dollz became popular with the users on The Palace, particularly teenagers, with several rooms dedicated to unofficial Dollz editing contests.
 Teenagers also used Dollz as avatars as a sign of rebellion against The Palace's older users.
 The popularity of Dollz has inspired several personal websites dedicated to creating and customizing Dollz, outside of The Palace community.
 The majority of Dollz creators were female.
+Dollz can be seen as a precursor to virtual dress-up games.